hiimnhan/scc451/report.typ

   figure-supplement: [Fig.],
 )

-= Task 1: Basel Climate Dataset
+= Task 1: Basel Climate Dataset<task1>
-The Basel Climate Dataset (ClimateDataBasel.csv) is a subset of publicly available weather data from Basel, Switzerland, obtained from @meteoblue.
+The Basel Climate Dataset (ClimateDataBasel.csv) is a subset of publicly available weather data from Basel, Switzerland, obtained by Meteoblue #footnote[https://www.meteoblue.com/en/weather/week/galgate_united-kingdom_2648924].
 It contains 1,763 records with 18 features collected during the summer and winter seasons from 2010 to 2019.

 As the dataset lacks column headers, assigning appropriate names to each feature is necessary to ensure readability, consistency, and efficient data handling during analysis.
 The complete list of column names and their meanings is provided in @column-name .